Have you ever wondered how a die cut sticker is manufactured? Or what happens between approving your design proof and receiving your stickers?

 However, if you want a perfectly cut shape or want to make die cut stickers for larger projects, you might find cutting your stickers manually very time-consuming.

 You can invest in your own digital die-cutting machine.
 The most common digital die cutters are the Silhouettes and ProvoCrafts Cricut models.
-Learn more about this in our blog "How to make your own die cut stickers".

 Ready to get your own die-cut stickers?